History of Suresnes: Mont Valérien fortress

 Engraving by Edmond Morin showing the ruins of Longchamp Abbey, with Suresnes and the Calvary of Mont Valérien in the background, before its conversion into a fortress.

 The revolution of 1830 had ousted Father de Forbin-Janson and dispersed the missionaries who had set up on the Calvary, supporting the Legitimists, and the buildings had since fallen into ruin.
 This marked the definitive end of pilgrimages to Mont Valérien.
 The three crosses, which had already been broken during the First Republic, were sent to the cemetery of Saint-Pierre church, near today's Sacré-Coeur basilica in Paris.
 The paintings in the Calvaire church were sold, with the Saint-Germain-en-Laye and Saint-Symphorien churches in Versailles acquiring them.

 The abandoned cemetery of Mont Valérien, within the fort, has been preserved as it was since the 1830s.

 Built in the early 1610s to plans by the architect Autissier for the hermit Séraphin de Noüe, at the request of Queen Marguerite de Navarre, a crypt is said to be the last surviving architectural evidence of the Calvary.
-It takes the form of an annular vault resting on a central pillar on the inside, while on the outside, a gable bears a bell christened Joan of Arc by the troops of the 8th Transmission Regiment, as she is one of the unit's patrons, having also “received” votes.
+It takes the form of an annular vault resting on a central pillar on the inside; on the outside, a gable bears a bell christened Joan of Arc by the troops of the 8th Transmission Regiment, as she is one of the unit's patrons, having also “received” votes.
 In 1954, it was converted into a chapel.
 The Mont-Valérien cemetery, created by Forbin-Janson in 1823, is also located here.
 It was intended for the counter-revolutionary aristocratic elite, who did not wish to be buried in the large Parisian cemeteries built during the Napoleonic period, which were open to all, regardless of social origin or religion, and therefore preferred this sacred site.
 Many famous figures are buried here, including Marshals Charles du Houx de Vioménil and Louis Aloÿs de Hohenlohe-Waldenbourg-Bartenstein, bishops Sébastien-Michel Amelot and Étienne Antoine Boulogne, and painter Marie-Guillemine Benoist.
-It was closed at the same time as the Calvary in 1830, but emigrants from the revolutionary period still have the privilege of being buried there.
+It was closed at the same time as the Calvary in 1830, but emigrants from the revolutionary period still had the privilege of being buried there.
 It also receives bodies from the two former Calvaire churches.
 The abbot had created it to finance the neo-Byzantine church he was planning, with concessions being the object of major financial transactions.
 There are two zones, one for the laity (Nord-Saint-Joseph, with its imposing stone tombs) and the other for the religious (Midi-Notre-Dame-des-Sept-Douleurs, with its simple wooden crosses and the tombs of former hermits removed following the 1812 renovations), separated by the staircase built in 1780.
 Despite its high cost, the cemetery was a great success, even competing with Père-Lachaise and the Picpus cemetery.
 Located within the military precinct, it has since been abandoned, with the municipality now referring to it as Suresnes' “romantic cemetery.”